 |Coordinator||Captain Anand Ravi|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Have adequate knowledge and understanding of legislation governing the carriage of goods by sea.
+- Analyse international standards and legislation governing the carriage of goods by sea.

-- Have adequate knowledge and understanding of safe handling, stowage and securing of cargoes, including dangerous, hazardous and harmful cargoes, and their effect on the safety of life and of the ship.
+- Apply principles of safe handling, stowage and securing of cargoes to ensure efficiency and the safety of life and the ship.

-- Have adequate knowledge and understanding of monitoring cargo operations, communication and port watch keeping.
+- Demonstrate adequate understanding and application of cargo planning, monitoring of operations, communication and port watchkeeping.